2014 Brazilian general election: Aftermath

-The small difference between the votes of both candidates, around 3.5 million, made this election to be the most disputed of Brazil since the redemocratization.
+The small difference between the votes of both candidates, around 3.5 million votes, made this election to be the most disputed since redemocratization.
 Dilma was sworn in as 36th President of Brazil on 1 January 2015 in a ceremony conducted by Renan Calheiros in the floor of the Chamber of Deputies.

 International reaction

 Presidents and representatives of different countries saluted the victory of Dilma Rousseff on 26 October over Aécio Neves.